All the Things You Never Cared to Know about Bret Whissel

 About My Job

-I am the System Administrator for the Department of Meteorology at Florida State University, which means I help keep computers and networks doing what they’re supposed to do.
-Before that, I was a computer programmer/system administrator/research assistant/coffee maker for a research group in the department which we called the Mesoscale Lab (for lack of a better name) since we investigated medium-scale weather phenomena such as thunder storms, tornadoes, and other such events.
+I work in the IT department of Florida State University where I help to install and manage some of the University’s infrastructure Unix systems.
+Previously, I had been a System Administrator and manager of the Systems Group of the Computer Science Department and Meteorology Department (now part of the Earth, Ocean and Atmospheric Science Department).
+I have also been a computer programmer/system administrator/research assistant/coffee maker for a research group in Meteorology which we called the Mesoscale Lab (for lack of a better name), since we investigated medium-scale weather phenomena such as thunder storms, tornadoes, and other such events.
 We also worked with weather radar.

 I am Presbyterian, single, a Myers-Briggs E/INTJ, tend toward perfectionism, and try to do the right thing.
 I am interested in many aspects of music: composition, physics, acoustics, performance, listening to, psychology of, blah, blah, blah.
 Music is my first love, but my appreciation of it far outweighs my ability to create/perform it.
 I also enjoy cooking (mainly so that I can eat), reading, movies, theater, learning, conversation, introspection, star-gazing, and laughing.
 (Why does this stuff always sound like a personals ad?)